The way employees learn at work is rapidly changing.

 Not to be confused with collaborative learning, peer learning is an approach that has been around for centuries.
 Unlike traditional instruction, where the teacher is the only one imparting knowledge, peer learning allows students to learn from each other, which means that everyone is a teacher and everyone is a learner.

-This type of collaboration has been proven in certain areas to be more effective than traditional learning methods, as it allows learners to gain different perspectives on a subject matter and exchange and build upon each other’s ideas while staying focused on the task at hand.
+Peer to peer learning has been proven in certain areas to be more effective than traditional learning methods, as it allows learners to gain different perspectives on a subject and exchange and build upon each other’s ideas while staying focused on the task at hand.

 In the workplace, peer learning is all about collaboration.
 It promotes a sense of camaraderie among employees as they learn from each other and develop their skills together.